 Provision for customer point services is provided in conjunction with a point system to promote credit card use.
-The provision is recorded for the expected cost to be incurred when credit card members use points they have received as of the balance sheet date.
+The provision is recorded for the expected cost to be incurred when credit card members use points they have received as of March 31, 2024.